OpenTechFund/application-guide/faq.md

 ### When does OTF accept applications?
 When are the deadlines?<a id="05"></a>
 _For the Internet Freedom Fund and Core Infrastructure Fund_
-OTF accepts applications on a rolling basis for the[Internet Freedom Fund](https://www.opentech.fund/requests/internet-freedom-fund)and[Core Infrastructure Fund](https://www.opentech.fund/requests/core-infrastructure-fund)with a recurring deadline of every other month.
+OTF accepts applications on a rolling basis for the [Internet Freedom Fund](https://www.opentech.fund/requests/internet-freedom-fund) and [Core Infrastructure Fund](https://www.opentech.fund/requests/core-infrastructure-fund) with a recurring deadline of every other month.
 The round deadlines are Jan 1, March 1, May 1, July 1, Sep 1, and Nov 1.

 _For the Rapid Response Fund_
-OTF accepts and reviews applications for its[Rapid Response Fund](https://www.opentech.fund/requests/rapid-response-fund)on an ongoing basis as they’re received.
+OTF accepts and reviews applications for its [Rapid Response Fund](https://www.opentech.fund/requests/rapid-response-fund)on an ongoing basis as they’re received.
 There is no deadline for Rapid Response so that digital emergencies can be confronted as they arise.

 _For Fellowships_
 OTF’s fellowship programs accept applications once annually:
-\*[Information Controls](https://www.opentech.fund/requests/icfp): Annual window opens in the spring, typically from mid-February to mid-March.
+* [Information Controls](https://www.opentech.fund/requests/icfp): Annual window opens in the spring, typically from mid-February to mid-March.
-\*[Digital Integrity](https://www.opentech.fund/fellowships/difp): Annual window opens in the fall.
+* [Digital Integrity](https://www.opentech.fund/fellowships/difp): Annual window opens in the fall.

 _For Labs_
-OTF’s[Labs](https://www.opentech.fund/labs)accept applications for services on an ongoing basis.
+OTF’s [Labs](https://www.opentech.fund/labs) accept applications for services on an ongoing basis.

 ### Is there a minimum or maximum monetary amount for funding requests?<a id="06"></a>
 _For the Internet Freedom Fund_